 Yes.
 If you pay the bills and they’re addressed to you, you can choose to have one installed.
 However, Ofgem recommends you tell your landlord before you get one.
 That’s because there may be rules in your tenancy agreement about how energy is supplied to the property, including the type of meter that can be installed.
 If your gas and electricity is included in your rent and your landlord receives the bills, they will probably need to sort it for you as the gas and electric accounts will be in their name.

 Throughout August to 8th December, we visited local spots in our Community Advice Vehicle (CAVe); to answer questions you have on smart meters; to help you to better understand what they are about, how they work and whether one is right for you.
-As we are no longer a campaign partner on smart meters, if require further information on them, please visit: www.nea.org.uk/smart-meters/.
+Due to demand and additional funding, we have brought back this campaign until end of August 2022.